 Congratulations to our colleagues dr. Mark Boukes and dr. Toni van der Meer for being awarded Veni Talent grants by the NWO!
 These three-year grants provide them with the opportunity to research mediatization and negativity, and the influence of political satire.

-Posts in category Research & Publications
+Category: Research & Publications

 Between 9 and 14 of April, we had the pleasure of welcoming Professor Cynthia Stohl as a guest researcher at our department.
 Cynthia Stohl is a distinguished professor of organizational communication and the past director of the Center for Information Technology and Society at the University of California Santa Barbara.